 Pots and Pans, AKA an SSLVPN - Palo Alto PAN-OS CVE-2024-0012 and CVE-2024-9474

 Yep!
 Command injection!
-Every attacker's favourite bug class, allowing for simple and easy exploitation (once you know how).
+Every attacker's favourite vulnerability class, allowing for simple and easy exploitation (once you know how).

-As I'm sure you can imagine, analysing bugs under active exploitation is more than a requirement here at watchTowr, its a passion, and a calling.
-We've done some previous work on SSLVPN’s, including the Palo Alto appliance - longtime readers will remember when we raced to analyse CVE-2024-3400 earlier this year.
+As I'm sure you can imagine, analysing vulnerabilities under active exploitation is more than a requirement here at watchTowr, its a passion, and a calling.
+We're no stranger to Palo Alto Network (Palo Alto from here on, because typing) devices - longtime readers will remember when we raced to analyse CVE-2024-3400 earlier this year.

 After a while, the rumour turned into an incremental advisory, arriving complete with indicators of compromise (such as IP addresses and webshell hashes), and then the ‘bomb dropped’ on Monday when the official advisories for CVE-2024-0012 and CVE-2024-9474 were announced.